-To connect to the target Office 365 organization, follow the step below:
+To connect to the target Office 365 organization, follow the steps below:

 - On the Dashboard tab, go to the Defined target server connections card and click the gear icon.

-- In the Manage target servers connections window, click the New button.
+- In the Manage target server connections window, click the New button.

 - Then, click Configure to set up the server connection to the target Office 365 tenant.
 Once it is complete, click Finish.